bw-project-zak-web30/backend/README.md

     ENDPOINT IN PROGRESS

-## USER -OWNER- GET for all equipement they are renting out.
+## USER -OWNER- GET for all equipment they are renting out.
+    GET /api/users/rentals

+    RETURNS - if successful, an array of rentals
+        [
+            {
+                "id": 1,
+                "return_date": "2020-10-10",
+                "start_date": "2020-10-8",
+                "details": "Rental is only for two days.", "renter_id": 2,
+                "owner_id": 1,
+                "equipment_id": 2
+            }
+        ]

+# USER owner can update their equipment
     ENDPOINT IN PROGRESS
-    have a post for adding a new equi put to update their owned equipment
-    delete owned items.

-## user get all renting.
+## user ownder can delete equipment
     ENDPOINT IN PROGRESS

+## user can display all items the are borrowing
+    GET /api/users/:id/renting

+    RETURNS - if successful, an array of rentals

+    [
+        {
+            "id": 1,
+            "return_date": "2020-10-10",
+            "start_date": "2020-10-8",
+            "details": "Rental is only for two days.", "renter_id": 2,
+            "owner_id": 1,
+            "equipment_id": 2
+        }
+    ]

 ## User can see their profile.
     GET /api/users/:id